WLJS LogoWLJS Notebook

 Notebook Tools

 WLJS Notebook is fully accessible from the keyboard.
 One of the most important key combinations to know is Ctrl-P or ⌘-P, which brings up the Command Palette.
-From here, you have access to many small helper utilities, toolboxes, shortcuts, and AI copilot:
+From here, you have access to many small helper utilities, toolboxes, shortcuts:

 Command Palette